-The 5 “User Clauses” That Will Bankrupt
+5 Hosting Clauses That Will Bankrupt Your Business

 You read the Rent figure.
 You missed the sentence that makes your business illegal.